Jun 22, 2021, 12:45:24 PM CDT Aug 1, 2024, 11:57:02 AM CDT

 How can I keep my baby cool in summer?

-1. Seek shade.
+1. Find shade.

 2. Dress baby coolly.

-During hot days, dress your baby in a single layer of lightly colored, moisture-absorbent but breathable material, such as a lightweight cotton onesie or romper.
-Opt for fabrics like cotton and linen and avoid synthetic fabrics like polyester and nylon.
+On hot days, dress your baby in a single layer of lightly colored, breathable material, like a lightweight cotton onesie or loose-fitting outfit.

-3. Drink liquids.
+3. Offer liquids.

 4. Schedule extra rest time.

-Time in the heat can cause infants to feel extra tired.
+Time in the heat can cause infants to feel tired.
 "Planning time for babies to rest or nap following outside playtime can be helpful," says Dr. Yallapragada.

 5. Avoid the hottest parts of the day.

 Plan to take your baby out in the early morning or late evening hours so you can spend the hottest parts of the day inside.
-When outside, consider using a portable stroller fan to help baby stay cool.

 How can I protect my baby's skin from the sun?